 The provision of study facilities is part of the key role the Library plays to strengthen the learning and research activities of students and staff of the University.
-It supplements the provision of scholarly resources and research skills development programs by Library staff.
+It supplements the provision of scholarly resources and research skills development programs delivered by Library staff.

 The six libraries provide access to computer workstations and an environment conducive to academic work.